 What is a Compiler?

 A compiler is a program that changes the source code of a programming language into executable computer code.
 The CPU only understands the program written in 0’s and 1’s and converts the executable program into machine code that is recognized by computers.
-Source code, without a compiler, is considered as an ineffective set of instructions.
-A compiler takes it and converts into a program that is called.EXE or “executable”.file.
+Source code, without a compiler, is considered an ineffective set of instructions.
+A compiler takes it and converts it into a program that is called.EXE or “executable”.file.
 (FORTRAN, COBOL, LISP)

 Advantages of a Compiler

 - Compilers are used to ensure improved performance and it also improves security for professional programmers and makes it much harder to copy one’s code

 - Compilers also enhance execution time by converting the program into an executable object code, which is more compact and runs much faster hence ensuring Reduced system load